Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Introduction

 Furthermore, we use the non-vanishing Labourie-Margulis invariant of a Margulis spacetime, the Anosov structure on its linear part and the theory of thermodynamic formalism developed by Bowen, Ruelle, Parry and Pollicott to show that the growth rate of the number of closed orbits whose Margulis invariants are less than some variable is exponential in that variable.
-In fact, we also show that the Labourie--Margulis invariant varies analytically over the moduli space of Margulis spacetimes and prove the following: \begin{lemma} Let $\rho\in\sHom_{\M}(\Gamma,\sG)$ and let $R_T(\rho)\defeq\{\gamma\mid\alpha_\rho(\gamma)\leqslant T\}$.
-Then for $\rho_1\in\sHom_{\sA}(\Gamma,\sG)$ the following limits exist and are finite:
+In fact, we also show that the Labourie--Margulis invariant varies analytically over the moduli space of Margulis spacetimes.
+Suppose $\rho\in\sHom_{\sM}(\Gamma,\sG)$ and let $\cO$ denote the set of periodic orbits of the Gromov flow space (please see Remark \ref{rem:gromovflow}).
+We denote, $R_T(\rho)\defeq\{\gamma\in\cO\mid\alpha(\rho(\gamma))\leqslant T\}$ and consider the following limit,